csesoc/comp1511-revision-t1-2022/5-caketransport/readme.md

 ## Output Format

-If the two cakes will collide, then you should output "Collision!".
-If they will not collide, then you should output "No Collision!".
+If the two cakes will collide, then you should output `Collision!`.
+If they will not collide, then you should output `No Collision!`.

 ## Sample Input 0